-ES-3.4 Gross and Net Savings Requirements
+ES-3.3 Gross and Net Savings Requirements

-Table ES-3 shows the gross savings required under SBx7-7 and MOU Flex Track compliance.
-These, however, do not reflect the savings that are required to be achieved from new conservation programming, which are net of the expected savings from water efficiency codes, expected future rate adjustments, conversion of flat-rate customers to metered billing, and already-existing conservation programs.
-The impacts of these savings components are shown in Table ES-4.
-In the case of SBx7-7, an additional 214 AF of savings is needed for SBx7-7 compliance in 2015.
-For MOU Flex Track compliance, an additional 24 AF of savings is required.
+Table ES-2 shows the gross savings required under SBx7-7 and MOU Flex Track compliance.
+These, however, do not reflect the savings that are required to be achieved from new conservation programming, which are net of the expected savings from water efficiency codes, expected future rate adjustments, and already-existing conservation programs.
+Even without these adjustments, however, the district's 2015 demand is projected to be less than its 2015 demand target under SBx7-7.
+Adjustments to gross demand are shown in Table ES-3.
+While adjusted demand is projected to be 251 AF less than the SBx7-7 demand target, the analysis indicates the district will need an additional 91 AF of conservation to meet its MOU Flex Track target.